tunasmoothie/k26som-plnx-setup/README.md

-# K26 SOM Petalinux Setup Tutorial
+# K26 SOM Petalinux Setup Helper
 This repo is a collection of instructions and scripts to help setup a minimal Petalinux system, booting from an SD card, on a production K26 SOM.

 # Tools Version